CrayonCustomers/aws-cost-control/README.md

 - **Authors**: Suman Bhushal
 - **Company**: Crayon

-Feel free to reach out to the authors or the [Crayon DK FinOps Team](finops.dk@crayon.com) team for any assistance or feedback related to this.
+Feel free to reach out to the authors or the [Crayon FinOps Team](CloudCostControl@crayon.com) team for any assistance or feedback related to this.